The Importance of Play

 Add Inclusive Play elements

 Truly inclusive play equipment involves children of all abilities playing together – laughing and socialising together without prejudice.
-From accessible equipment to sensory panels and active play, there are a number of ways you can bring a few inclusive play pieces into the recreational space to improve overall inclusivity
+From accessible equipment to sensory panels and active play such as rebounding platforms and carousels, there are a number of ways you can bring a few inclusive play pieces into the recreational space to improve overall inclusivity.

 Inclusive Play Product Recommendation